DaniilsSmirnovs/P1_Bellabeat/README.md

 # P1_Bellabeat
-Data Analysis Project for Bellabeat, a High-Tech Manufacturer of Health-Focused Products
+Data Analysis Project for Bellabeat, a High-Tech Manufacturer of Health-Focused Products.